 SOC 715 Seminar in Current Issues in Sociology (3) Substantive areas that are of current interest and the focus of research, but not addressed in other courses.
 Repeatable two times.

-SOC 716 Seminar in Medical Sociology (3) Application of theoretical paradigms and methodologies to the examination of selected research topics in the field of medical sociology.
+SOC 716 Advanced Medical Sociology (3) Application of theoretical paradigms and methodologies to the examination of selected research topics in the field of medical sociology.
 Repeatable one time.
 Pre: 615 or consent.

 SOC 719 Comparative Family and Gender (3) Discusses the major perspectives on family and gender relations and examines related empirical research.
 Emphasis is on the cross-cultural comparisons across the U.S. and Asia in the context of globalizing economies and cultures.
 A-F only.
 (Alt. years) (Cross-listed as GHPS 719)